ChiaG/CS4900/README.md

 Mitchell Hobner, Dustin Robbins, Shahbaaz Singh

 ## IMPORTANT
-Any users will need to install the The GNU Multiple Precision Arithmetic Library to use this program.
+Users will need to install the The GNU Multiple Precision Arithmetic Library to use this program.

 You can learn about GMP and its functions here: https://gmplib.org/manual/